resibots/limbo/_sources/guides/framework.txt

 OAR (``oarsub``) and Torque (``qsub``) are supported.
 The system is very similar to the system used in `Sferes2 <http://github.com/sferes2/sferes2>`_, therefore if you know Sferes2, it will be easy for you.

-Depending on the scheduler, we have to commands:
+Depending on the scheduler, we have two commands:

 - ``./waf --qsub=your_json_file.json``
 - ``./waf --oar=your_json_file.json``